Welcome back everyone!

 Election Day Is Coming!

 There are many important decisions to be made through this year’s election.
 We should all exercise our duty and our right to cast our vote.
 If you are not registered to vote, you can easily do so using the link above.
-THE DEADLINE TO REGISTER FOR THE 2018 ELECTION IS OCTOBER 15TH.
+THE DEADLINE TO REGISTER FOR THE 2018 ELECTION IS OCTOBER 16TH AT 9:00 PM.

 TCPS posts news and information on the district and school websites, along with Facebook, Twitter and Instagram.
 SchoolMessenger Email and Texts are also used to communicate news, events, and weather-related school closings and delays.